-Experts encourage simple steps for protecting your personal information, including changing your passwords regularly, monitoring your personal accounts closely, reporting suspicious activity to your financial institutions, and never sharing your personal information with unknown or untrusted sources.
-Please also review the enclosed "Additional Resources" section included with this letter, which describes additional steps you can take to help protect your Information.
+Except for a limited number of attempts to collect improper refunds from the Federal Government, there is currently no evidence that any information that may be related to the Incident has been misused.
+Nonetheless, experts encourage simple steps for protecting your personal information, including changing your passwords regularly, monitoring your personal accounts closely, reporting suspicious activity to your financial institutions, and never sharing your personal information with unknown or untrusted sources.
+Please also review the enclosed "Additional Resources" section included with this letter, which describes additional steps you can take to help protect your information.
+Additionally, if you do not yet have an IRS Identity Protection Pin ("IP PIN"), you can find more information about applying for it below.